jp3tty/stock-analysis/README.md

 The VBA subroutine created to perform this analysis steps through the following operations:

-1. Format the report worksheet with "Ticker, Total Daily Volume, and Return" headers as well as add a title with the year that is being evaluated.
+1. Format the report worksheet:
+   * add a title with the year that is being evaluated.
+   * "Ticker, Total Daily Volume, and Return" headers
-2. Reference an array of tickers for evaluation.
+3. Reference an array of tickers for evaluation.
-3. Execute a For loop to total the value of a given ticker index.
+4. Execute a For loop to total the value of a given ticker index.
-4. Submit the results of the For loop to the report worksheet.
+5. Submit the results of the For loop to the report worksheet.
-5. Format the report worksheet:
+6. Format the report worksheet:
-    * to make the headers text bold
+   * make the headers text bold
    * include a line to separate the headers form their associated rows of results
    * conditionally format the results with green or red cells depending on the stocks performance

 For ease of use, the report sheet was given two buttons as a user interface.
 The first button, labeled "Perform Stock Analysis," initializes the steps listed above.
 The second button, labeled "Clear Worksheet," initializes a separate subroutine that clears the erases the information from the report worksheet.

 @ INCLUDE IMAGE OF STOCK PERFORMACE FOR BOTH YEARS
 @ INCLUDE IMAGE OF INITIAL CODE
 @ INCLUDE IMAGE OF MODIFID CODE

 ## Measuring the VBA Subroutines Performance